RamSailopal/Iris/README.md

 [ Default - /usr/local/iris ]

+sec - The level of security to initially install with (either Minimal,Normal or Lockdown)

+[ Default - Minimal ]

+mangrp - The management group to run Iris under

+[ Default - irisadmin ]

+manusr - The management user to run Iris under

+[ Default - irisadmin ]

-mangrp - The management group to run Cache under
+mangrp - The management group to run Iris under

+[ Default - irisadmin ]

+irisusr - The normal user to run Iris under

-[ Default - irisusr ]
+[ Default - iris ]

-cspbool - Whether to install Cache Server Pages or not (Y or N)
+irisgrp - The normal group to run Iris under

-[ Default - Y ]
+[ Default - iris ]

-servtyp - What type of web stack you are running (either Apache of Nginx)
+csppass - CSP System User Password

-[ Default - Apache ]
+[ Default - Dummy ]

-csp_dir - Where to install Cache Server Pages (CSP)
+userpass - Password that is required for Normal or Lockdown Security modes.
+If Minimal is selected, this settingis ignored

-[ Default - /opt/cspgateway ]
+[ Default - Dummy ]

 key_bool - Whether you have a Cache key/licence file to copy (Y or N) If Y then you must pass the variable key_loc which should contain the location of the key file on the local server